tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 SNI Server Name, such as when {{!RFC7838}} is being used, the alternate domain should be used for querying the ESNI TXT record.
 (See Section 2.3 of {{!RFC7838}} for more details.)

-Clients SHOULD initiate ESNI queries in parallel alongside normal A or AAAA queries.
+Clients SHOULD initiate ESNI queries in parallel alongside normal A or AAAA queries to obtain address information in a timely manner in the event that ESNI is available.
 The following algorithm describes a procedure by which clients can process ESNIKeys responses as they arrive to produce addresses for ESNI-capable hosts.